 They had 12 people on stage, though only two from the original band: Verdine White and Ralph Johnson.
 They had 3, count ’em 3 drum sets — and bongos.
 Did I mention the cowbells?

-Following the break, Chicago started their part of the show with a drum duel between their drummer and EWF’s drummer and were later joined by steel drums by EWF.
+Following the break, Chicago started their part of the show with a drum duel between their drummer and EWF’s drummer and was later joined by steel drums by EWF.
 While there were 8 people on the stage, only 4 were from the original band: Robert Lamm, Walt Parazaider, Jimmy Pankow, and Lee Loughnane.

 Then was “Great Shouts of Joy.”
-Great horns, but Bill Champlin’s weak voice couldn’t hit the notes so he kicked beyond it.
+Great horns, but Bill Champlin’s weak voice couldn’t hit the notes, so he kicked beyond it.
 Where EWF made up for their lack of precision with energy and enthusiasm, Chicago made up for weak voices with horns and guitars.
 While the horns were brassy, they couldn’t make up for the missed vocal fidelity.

-When Chicago did “Color My World” the crowd went wild, especially for the flute solo.
+When Chicago did “Color My World,” the crowd went wild, especially for the flute solo.

 Phillip Bailey of EWF (mercifully) sang “If You Leave Me Now” as no one in Chicago had the voice for it.

-At Red Rocks, the wind came up and microphones got wind-blasted.
+At Red Rocks, the wind came up, and microphones got wind-blasted.

-They did “I am Alive Again” but not nearly as many people were on their feet as they had been for the entire EWF section.
+They did “I am Alive Again,” but not nearly as many people were on their feet as they had been for the entire EWF section.
 Indeed, while I came to hear Chicago and not EWF, Chicago suffered by comparison following EWF.

-“Old Days”, good times I remember brought them to their feet again.
+“Old Days”, good times I remember, brought them to their feet again.

-When they did “Just You And Me” they covered their weak vocals with improvisational instrumental blandishment.
+When they did “Just You And Me,” they covered their weak vocals with improvisational instrumental blandishment.